Plant DetailShow Menu

 Particularly Resistant To (Insects/Diseases/Other Problems):

-Dry soils, heat tolerant.
+Dry soils, sandy soils and is heat tolerant.

 Dimensions: